 I wash my hair as infrequently as possible to help minimize damage.
 Usually, this is about every three days.
 On the first day of a wash, I curl my hair with a curling iron to flatten out the cuticle and prevent as much frizz as possible.
 On the second and sometimes third day, I try not to curl my hair to minimize heat damage.
 My hair retains curl and wave quite well, so this works for me.

 I love using Cleure’s Leave-in Conditioning Mist.
 It has a detangling quality and gives my hair the extra moisture it needs.
 These come in tiny bottles.
 I have no idea why, except maybe a preservative issue.
 I don’t know, but buy two at a time as I do!
 You’ll be happy you did.
 This is one of my favorite allergy-safe hair products.

 Medium Hold Gel

 I follow up with the Cleure Medium Hold gel.
 I have never used gel in my life until the last few years.
-To me, gel in general was associated with sticky, crunchy hair.
+To me, gel was associated with sticky, crunchy hair.
 YUCK.
 But this gel isn’t that.
 It cuts down on my frizz a smidge and makes my hair a bit more manageable.
 It leaves it very soft, so no worries about crunch here.

 Heat Protectant Spray

 I, on occasion, use the No-Nothing Heat Protectant Spray.
 I don’t use it every day at all.
 It provides a nice texture to my hair, which I really like depending on the style I choose.
-My hair is fine and thin and texture is so helpful.
-I’ve asked my hairstylist several times about heat protectant, and she said as long as you are coating your hair with something after washing, you’re in good shape.
-I think my gel keeps it safe most days, but I do use this spray on occasion, especially day one of my style.
+My hair is fine and thin and the texture is so helpful.
+I’ve asked my hairstylist several times about heat protectants, and she said as long as you are coating your hair with something after washing, you’re in good shape.
+I think my gel keeps it safe most days, but I do use this spray on occasion, especially on day one of my style.

 As far as styling goes, I love the No-Nothing Very Sensitive Strong Hairspray.
 It is an aerosol – which I love!
 I have tried several hairsprays that are safe for me, and this one continues to fit the bill and does not bother me at all.
 A tricky ingredient to look for in hairspray is Alcohol Denat.
 (SD Alcohol 40-B).
 Basically, alcohol is denatured with an icky substance to ensure no one drinks it.
 In the case of someone with allergic contact dermatitis, depending on what the alcohol is denatured with, it could prove problematic for some.
 I found this out with the Free & Clear Hairspray in addition to the FragFre hairspray.
 Both I liked a lot.
 They are pump sprays, but after consistent use, I couldn’t get an itch to quit.
 Alcohol Denat.
 (SD Alcohol 40-B) was the reason.